 Students should take the initiative in communicating with physicians, patients, and other health professionals, but should not step beyond the realm of professional courtesy, scope of practice, and common sense, and should only do so under direct supervision of their preceptor.

-Students need to recognize and respect the fact that many preceptors will need time and exposure to the student before enough trust can be built to allow the student to make unmonitored communications to other health care practitioners, and that this process will occur in each new learning environment.
+Students must recognize and respect that preceptors need time and exposure to the student before enough trust can be built to allow the student to practice with reactive supervision (e.g. ability to talk to patients alone with preceptor close by for support), and that trust will need to be re-established in each new learning environment.

 Expectations for Attendance